Want to learn how to peel a pomegranate without making a mess or losing any seeds? Here’s my favorite way to seed a pomegranate!

-What’s a Pomegranate?
+What’s a pomegranate?

 A pomegranate is a round fruit – technically a berry – filled with juicy red arils (a.k.a seeds).
 While the root, stem, and peel of the pomegranate aren’t edible/safe to eat, the seeds within it are safe and totally delicious!